uno-labs/UnoSemuxLightCoreWasm/README.md

 ====================================

-This project is a **WebAssembly** version of the [Semux light core library](https://github.com/uno-labs/semux-light-core) (written in C++) for the ability to work with Semux cryptographic functions in the JavaScript projects.
+This project is a **WebAssembly** version of the [Semux light core library](https://github.com/uno-labs/semux-light-core) (written in C++, based on libSodium) for the ability to work with Semux cryptographic functions in the JavaScript projects.

 Look how easy it is to use: